redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/01/README.md

 ### How Much Shared Memory Do We Need?

-As we have seen from the JavaScript implementation, the image displayed on the HTML `canvas` is stored in an `ArrayBuffer`.
-This fact remains true irrespective of whether the fractal image has been calculated by a JavaScript program or a WebAssembly program.
+Irrespective of whether the fractal image is calculated by a JavaScript program or a WebAssembly program, the image displayed on the HTML `canvas` is stored in an `ArrayBuffer`.
+We must therefore decide how large this `ArrayBuffer` needs to be.

 We know that our `canvas` image is 800 by 450 pixels in size and that each pixel requires 4 bytes (one for each of the Red, Green and Blue values and one byte for the opacity, or alpha channel):